mhfrough/CargoMatic-old-/README.md

 ## Installation

-Clone project and open terminal in project dorectory.
+Clone the project and open terminal in project dorectory.

 Run `ng install` to install missing files.